Skip to content

 451-500 Range

 Growth at the 451-500 range has been very steady over the past months.
-The pool is extremely competitive within these ranges, which does mean that IF the score were to drop below 500+ (which we don’t think is likely at this point), then every point you have will count.
+The pool is extremely competitive within these ranges, which does mean that IF the score were to drop below 500+ (which we don’t think is likely at this point), every CRS point you have will count.

 If you’re within this range, it’s very important to continue working on your CRS score.
 This is true even if you’re hoping to receive an invitation for a category-based draw, which are also seeing high scores this year.
 That said, French category based draws may continue to attract lower scores than other categories this year and candidates with French proficiency in this range may be well placed to receive an invitation in a targeted draw.